cblevins/sp21-dig-stud/schedule.md

 #### Wed., Feb.
 17: Digitization
 - Post discussion comments or questions to `readings` channel on Slack:
   - [Ana Parejo Vadillo interview with Brewster Kahle, founder of the Internet Archive](https://doi.org/10.16995/ntn.760) *19: Interdisciplinary Studies in the Long Nineteenth Century* 2015 (21).
+Note: you only need to read the interview, not the attached article from 1996.
   - Kim Christen, ["Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness"](https://www.kimchristen.com/wp-content/uploads/2015/07/christen6.2012.pdf), *International Journal of Communications* (2012)

 _In Class_